Unity-Technologies/ml-agents/docs/FAQ.md

   (see the [release notes](https://github.com/tensorflow/tensorflow/issues/33374) for more details.)
  * You're on another architecture (e.g. ARM) which requires vendor provided packages.

-In all of these cases, this is not a problem with ml-agents; you should look for support on TensorFlow instead of submitting an issue here.
+In all of these cases, the issue is a pip/python environment setup issue.
+Please search the tensorflow github issues for similar problems and solutions before creating a new issue.

 ## Scripting Runtime Environment not setup correctly